mortenbekditlevsen/firesbase-swift/Firebase and Swift.md

 Is the `allKeys` API to blame?

 I think it is.
 I think that _if_ you require to encode and decode keys that you do not 'own' or cannot know up front, then you should encode them as _Data_ rather than keys that can be transformed.
-A situation very similar to the issue with the initial `Codable` implementation described above. // XXX TODO LINK
+A situation very similar to the issue with the initial `Codable` implementation described above.
+[Swift / `Codable`: Leave `Dictionary` keys alone](#previous-work)

 IF you want to encode keys as data untouched by key coding strategies, you can already do this by encoding a `Dictionary` from key to value.
 And upon decoding - again decode a `Dictionary` in which your keys will be the raw, untouched `Strings` that you originally encoded.